 It’s common to dismiss self-care as a “selfish” priority, but that assumption couldn’t be farther from the truth.
 By taking time to figure out your own state of well-being, you’re opening yourself up to becoming more ready and able to help others, to perform your job to the best of your ability, and to be a full participant in your relationships.

--Have you cleared out superfluous items and clutter, maximizing your spatial potential?
+1. Clear out superfluous items and clutter, maximizing your spatial potential.

 If you’re familiar with the Marie Kondo method, you’re aware of the importance of keeping your space free of unnecessary items.
 Take some time to dig through your office or living room and toss or donate anything that you don’t use.